Breaking2Messager/Breaking2/README.md

 ```

 Notes:

-Note 1: If you do not know how to get the Meraki API key, please view following instructions:
+1) If you do not know how to get the Meraki API key, please view following instructions:
 https://developer.cisco.com/meraki/api/#!authorization/obtaining-your-meraki-api-key

-Note 2: If you do not know how to create a Webex Teams bot, please view following instructions:
+2) If you do not know how to create a Webex Teams bot, please view following instructions:
 https://developer.webex.com/my-apps/new/bot

-Note 3: This script supports DevNet Sandbox.
+3) This script supports DevNet Sandbox.
 So, it's suggested to find sandbox information from following pages:
 https://devnetsandbox.cisco.com/